esturdivant-usgs/BI-geomorph-extraction/README.md

 2. Review values (mostly file paths) in setvars.py and update if needed.

-3. Interactively run prepper.ipynb from the ArcGIS Pro to make some of the input files.
+3. Interactively run prepper.ipynb from the ArcGIS Pro to make some those input files that require creation or modification.
 There are steps in the process that must be completed manually.
 Notes in the script describe the procedure for creating them.
     - inlet lines <- DEM + **manual**
     - armoring lines <- ortho + **manual**
     - boundary polygon <- DEM + shoreline points + inlet lines (+ manual)